moongoal/libccl/README.md

 cmake --preset dev
 ```

-Or with `-DCMAKE_BUILD_TYPE=Release` to use the release configuration.
+Or with `--preset release` to use the release configuration.

-To enable test coverage data to be collected, append `-DCCL_COVERAGE:BOOL=ON`.
+To enable test coverage data to be collected, append `-DCCL_COVERAGE:BOOL=ON` - enabled by default for the *dev* preset.
 This will enable instrumentation of tests in order to collect coverage data, the `coverage-summary` and `coverage-report` build targets.

-To build the project:
+Similarly, to build the project:

 ```
 cmake --build --preset dev